 When using an automatic battery, taking a draw on the cartomiser or tank will automatically cause it to fire.

 Are electronic cigarettes safe?

-E-cigarettes contain nicotine; unless buying a 0mg strength pre-filled cart or eliquid.
-Of course, there are risks associated with using e-cigarettes - nicotine can raise your heart rate and a few other side effects.
-These side effects are very similar to those associated with caffeine and compared to the harm caused by real cigarettes they present a far lower risk.
-Real cigarettes contain 600 ingredients which, when combusted, change to over 3000; 76 of which are known carcinogens.
+E-cigarettes contain nicotine; unless buying a 0mg strength pre-filled cart or e-liquid.
+Of course, there are risks associated with using e-cigarettes - nicotine can raise your heart rate as well as having a few other side-effects, which are very similar to those associated with caffeine and compared to the harm caused by tobacco cigarettes they present a far lower risk.
+Tobacco cigarettes contain 600 ingredients which, when combusted, change to over 3000; 76 of which are known carcinogens.

-There are often flavourings included, bringing the total to an average of about 16 ingredients), none of which are known carcinogens.
-There is no combustion in an e-cigarette, it is an electronic good therefore the ingredients do not change chemically to create other more harmful ingredients.
+There are usually often flavourings included, bringing the total to an average of about 16 ingredients, none of which are known carcinogens.
+There is no combustion in an e-cigarette, therefore the ingredients do not change chemically to create other more harmful substances.

-However, e-cigarettes cannot be considered truly safe due to their nicotine content and the lack of longer term studies (as it is a relatively new product) means there is no long term scientific data to reference, however compared to smoking e-cigarettes offer a large advantage as they do not contain tar, carbon monoxide, and all the other extremely harmful by products of a traditional cigarette.
+However, e-cigarettes cannot be considered truly safe due to their nicotine content and the lack of longer term studies.
+While there is a lack of long term scientific data to reference, compared to smoking tobacco, e-cigarettes certainly offer large advantage as they do not contain tar, carbon monoxide, and all the other extremely harmful by products of a traditional cigarette.